Love In The Fast Lane

 Jonathan Scott Halverstadt, author of the book, ADD and Romance (Taylor Publishing, 1998), says that for many couples what is missing is a sense of connection.

-“Spouses often tell me their AD/HD partner doesn’t seem to really ‘be there’ during sex,” says the psychotherapist from Fairfield, California.
-One of Halverstadt’s clients said that it felt as if her husband didn’t care who was there with him during sex.
-The sense of connection was missing.
+“Spouses often tell me their ADHD partner doesn’t seem to really ‘be there’ during sex,” says the psychotherapist from Fairfield, California.
+One of Halverstadt’s clients said that it felt as if her husband didn’t care about who he was having sex with — the sense of connection was missing.